A cat prepares to steal food from the dinner table.

 Apples, Apricots, Cherries, Peaches, and Plums

 Although uncommon for cats to eat, the ingestion of large amounts of stems, seeds, and leaves of these fruits can be toxic.
-They contain a cyanide-type compound and signs of toxicity include apprehension, dilated pupils, difficulty breathing, hyperventilation, and shock.
+They contain a cyanide-type compound, and signs of toxicity include apprehension, dilated pupils, difficulty breathing, hyperventilation, and shock.
+Small pieces of cleaned apple without the seeds can be safe.

 Avocados